uonafya/jphes-docs/source/getstarted.rst

 JPHES/DHIS2 Applications
 --------------------------
 Available applications in the platform.

-.. note::These applications will be visible based on your user role in the platform.
+.. note:: These applications will be visible based on your user role in the platform.

 .. _apps_page1:
 .. figure::  _static/images/jphes-apps.png